carstenscharlemann/Climb-Obc-Sandbox/mddocs/HowTos/SetupMcuxpresso.md

 This is the "full-featured free (code size unlimited)" version of the current NXP-IDE

 You can get its binaries (Win/Linux/Apple included) either from
-- the NXP website (register required): [NXP - Website download](https://www.nxp.com/support/developer-resources/software-development-tools/mcuxpresso-software-and-tools/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE?&tid=vanMCUXPRESSO/IDE)
+- the NXP website (registration required): [NXP - Website download](https://www.nxp.com/support/developer-resources/software-development-tools/mcuxpresso-software-and-tools/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE?&tid=vanMCUXPRESSO/IDE)
 - or from our common project drive, hosted by FHWN under the path: climb/7 RKOS/tools/MCUXpressoIDE.7z

 ## Install the IDE